 Warrnambool City Council began its sister city ties with Miura in 1992 when the Warrnambool-Miura Friendship Committee was formed, now the Warrnambool Miura Sister City Association.
+This year marks the 30th anniversary of the sister city relationship.

 Miura is situated on the Miura Peninsula, 50 kms south of Tokyo with a population of 40,000.
 Miura is sustained by the fishing industries, particularly squid, tuna, abalone and fish processing.
 Rural produce includes radishes, cabbages, pumpkins, melons and watermelons.

 Over the years members of the community have helped cultivate the relationship between the two coastal cities, both popular beach destinations for tourists in the summer season.
+Warrnambool houses the Miura Friendship Garden to celebrate the sister-city relationship.

 The two cities share a strong bond with residents from both cities enjoying cultural exchange through study or employment.